Piermuz7/GEnealogical_Data_COMmunication/README.md

    ```
    or
 2. ```sh
-   run on your favorte IDE but not forget adding ANTLR4 on your project libraries!
+   run on your favourite IDE but not forget adding ANTLR4 on your project libraries!

 <p align="right">(<a href="#top">back to top</a>)</p>